Things to Know: 8 states cast midterm primary votes Tuesday

 Democrats are looking to New Jersey and California as key states in their efforts to gain at least 23 more House seats and become the majority when Congress convenes next year.

-A former Obama administration aide, Andy Kim, will take on New Jersey GOP Rep. Tom McArthur.
-It's one of five New Jersey GOP House seats targeted by national Democrats.
+There are five New Jersey GOP House seats targeted by national Democrats and establishment Democrats got their picks in a couple on the list.

-Among the others, Democrat Tom Malinowski, an appointee in the Obama State Department, won the nomination to take on vulnerable Republican Rep. Leonard Lance.

 Navy veteran and former federal prosecutor Mikie Sherrill claimed the Democratic nomination in a district left open by the retirement of Republican Rodney Frelinghuysen.
-The GOP race was still too close to call a few hours after polls closed.
+Republicans nominated state Assemblyman Jay Webber.

 In southern Jersey, a conservative Democratic state senator, Jeff Van Drew, dispatched more liberal competitors in a Republican-leaning district now held by Frank LoBiondo, who is retiring.
-The GOP race was still too close to call.
+Republicans tapped Seth Grossman, an Atlantic City attorney who says he will forcefully defend Trump's agenda.

+A former Obama administration aide, Andy Kim, will take on New Jersey GOP Rep. Tom McArthur, and Democrat Tom Malinowski, an appointee in the Obama State Department, won the nomination to take on vulnerable Republican Rep. Leonard Lance.

 California's outcomes probably won't be decided Tuesday because the state allows mail-in ballots to be postmarked through primary day.
 But the focus is on seven House districts where President Donald Trump trailed Hillary Clinton in 2016.